ArthurGareginyan/my-custom-styles/readme.txt

 Automatically via WordPress:

-1. Log into WordPress Dashboard of your website.
+1. Log into Dashboard of your WordPress website.
-2. Go to "`Plugins`" —> "`add new plugins`".
+2. Go to "`Plugins`" —> "`Add New`".
 3. Find this plugin and click install.
 4. Activate this plugin through the "`Plugins`" tab.

 Manual via FTP:

-1. Download a copy (zip file) of this plugin from WordPress.org.
+1. Download a copy (ZIP file) of this plugin from WordPress.org.
-2. Unzip the zip file.
+2. Unzip the ZIP file.
-3. Upload the unzipped directory to your website's plugin directory (`/wp-content/plugins/`).
+3. Upload the unzipped catalog to your website's plugin directory (`/wp-content/plugins/`).
-4. Log into WordPress Dashboard of your website.
+4. Log into Dashboard of your WordPress website.
 5. Activate this plugin through the "`Plugins`" tab.

 After installation, a "`Custom Styles`" menu item will appear in the "`Appearance`" section.
 Click on this in order to view plugin's administration page.